cruuzedogg11/Codecademy-Guessing-Game/README.md

 # Codecademy-Guessing-Game

-Guess a number to beat the computer!
+Guess the random number or be closer to beat the computer!